jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Discovery

 On August 24th, year 79, Mount Vesuvius erupted.
 The volcano pushed ash clouds miles into the sky.
 Soon ash and volcanic debris was falling like snow during a fierce Siberian blizzard.
 Thereafter, Italian towns Pompeii and Herculaneum were frozen in a single, catastrophic moment.
-A snapshot of Roman life was preserved under seemingly endless ash—everything from bread in ovens to human expressions of terror, from artistic frescoes to fragile scrolls.
+A snapshot of Roman life was preserved under endless ash—everything from bread in ovens to human expressions of terror, from artistic frescoes to fragile scrolls.

 Yet this moment of destruction was just another period of profound loss.
 Even with all the many the ruins we can visit today, most of everything from the ancient world is gone.
 For example, historians estimate that over 99% of ancient literature was lost to time—burned, destroyed, disintegrated, or simply forgotten.
 Entire libraries, generations of human knowledge, vanished like the smoke of Mount Vesuvius.
-The Library of Alexandria, with its hundreds of thousands of scrolls, would become the most famous casualty of this sorrowful intellectual erasure.
+The Library of Alexandria, with its hundreds of thousands of scrolls, would become the most famous casualty of this sad intellectual loss.

 But some fragments survived, often in garbage sites, old churches, or disaster sites like Pompeii and Herculaneum.

 Covered by ash, the scrolls from Pompeii and Herculaneum were far too fragile to ever be opened.
 So we did not open them.
 They were collected and stored.
 It was left to our imaginations to dream of the knowledge that was locked inside.

-Until, like the microscope let us see unknown tiny worlds, modern CT scanners could finally see inside the ash scrolls, and Machine learning algorithms could decode the information the scans uncovered.
+Until, like the microscope let us see unknown tiny worlds, modern CT scanners could finally see inside the ash scrolls while machine learning algorithms could decode the information the scans uncovered.
 Now, after nearly 2000 years, we could finally read this time capsule of information.

 Even so, Dr. Elena Stavros hadn't expected much when she first ran the fragment through the advanced CT scan.
 Another piece of ancient debris, another dead end.
 But something in one of the algorithmic reconstructions dazzled her eye.